Is Mango Good for Heart Patients?

 Low in Calories

-Mango has a very low calorie density for the volume of nutrition it provides for a proper diet.
+Mango is a nutrient-dense fruit with moderate calorie and natural sugar content and should be consumed in appropriate portions.
 Research suggests that the consumption of fresh mango before the start of a meal keeps you from overeating.
 Diabetic patients, along with heart-related issues, need to consider consuming dried mangoes due to their high sugar content and calorie density.

 Helps in Preventing Diabetes

 Fresh mango contains a relatively high content of natural sugar compared to other fresh fruits.
-Mango has both carotenoids and vitamin C, which prevent the onset of diabetes.
+Carotenoids and vitamin C in mango may support overall metabolic health.
 Eating mango along with foods that are rich in fibre and protein also limits the spike in blood sugar levels.

 High in Healthy Plant Compounds